 Health Benefits Of Kerson Fruit

-It helps fight gout related pain, reduces heart attack risk, prevents inflammation, lowers blood pressure and cures headaches.
-It's a good source of Vitamin C and vital minerals such as protein, phosphorous, calcium and iron.
-It is also antibacterial in nature, soothes abdominal cramps and a good antinociceptive agent (pain blocker).
+Kerson fruit helps fight arthritis-related pain, reduces heart attack risk, prevents inflammation, lowers blood pressure, cures headaches, and manages diabetes.
+It's a good source of antioxidants and several vital minerals and minerals.
+Being antibacterial and antifungal in nature, it also soothes abdominal cramps, promotes gut health and prevents infections.

 The kerson fruit (Muntingia calabura) is a flowering plant that bears Jamaican cherries and is grown mainly in warm areas, such as India and Southeast Asia.
 The tree is indigenous to Central America, tropical South America, Mexico, and Trinidad among other places.

-The cherries can be eaten as is and are also used in making jams, tarts, and also in tea infusions.
+The cherries can be eaten as is and are also used in making jams and tarts as well as in tea infusions.
 Although little known, this tree, along with its fruits and leaves, has multiple health benefits.1 To derive the effects of the fruit, eat about 10–12 kerson cherries every day or opt for tea infused with kerson leaf extracts.

-Other than fiber, the kerson fruit has a lot of vitamins and minerals like carbs, protein, calcium, phosphorus and iron.9 These promote strong bones, better blood circulation, keeping the body hydrated, and provide iron for anemia and B vitamins that help improve your mood and vitality.
+Other than fiber and protein, the kerson fruit has a lot of vitamins and minerals like calcium, phosphorus, and iron.13 These promote strong bones, improve blood circulation, keep the body hydrated, and prevent anemia.

 References [ + ]